 As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the year in question the review has been informed by:
+During the period in question the review has been informed by:

-- the work of the internal auditor; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;
+- the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors;

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Audit, Risk and Finance committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.